Michael von Clemm: Early life and education

-Von Clemm was born in Long Island, US, on March 18, 1935, the son of Werner von Clemm, a prominent German-American banker, and grandson of a former Citibank vice-president.
+Von Clemm was born in Long Island, New York, on March 18, 1935, the son of Werner von Clemm, a prominent German-American banker who was convicted of smuggling the diamonds of Holocaust victims, and grandson of a former Citibank vice-president.

-Michael was educated at Phillips Exeter Academy (class of 1953) and Harvard University (anthropology), where he met his wife Louisa B. Hunnewell of Wellesley, MA.
+Von Clemm was educated at Phillips Exeter Academy (class of 1953) and Harvard University (anthropology), where he met his wife Louisa B. Hunnewell of Wellesley, MA.
 The couple left the US at the end of the 1950s to study, and Michael took a postgraduate course in anthropology at Corpus Christi College, Oxford, where he was awarded his Doctorate.
-As part of his studies, he had lived with the Wachagga tribe in Tanzania for 14 months.
+As part of his studies, Von Clemm lived with the Wachagga tribe in Tanzania for 14 months.
 Academic life did not entirely suit him, however, and he tried his hand at journalism, with a stint on the Boston Globe as a reporter.

-He maintained an interest in anthropology throughout his career in banking.
+Von Clemm maintained an interest in anthropology throughout his career in banking.
 He was an assistant professor of anthropology at Harvard University from 1971 to 1972 and then when he transferred to London with CSFB, became visiting professor of anthropology at the University of Sussex, earning the title Professor.
-Von Clemm did not use it while in banking, but occasionally his bank colleagues – and competitors – referred to him as Professor in a reference to his intellectual style.
+Von Clemm did not use the title in banking, but occasionally his bank colleagues – and competitors – referred to him as Professor in reference to his intellectual style.